Tuesday, April 24, 2012

 After our trips to Avignon and Orange, we went south to spend the day in Aix-en-Provence and Marseille.

 Our first stop was in Aix-en-Provence, a small city that during the Middle Ages was the capital of Provence.
-We headed straight for the Cours Mirabeau, the wide and beautiful main avenue in the old part of Aix planted with double rows of Plane trees and decorated by fountains at each end.
+We headed straight for the Cours Mirabeau, the wide and beautiful main avenue in the old part of Aix planted with double rows of Plane trees and decorated by four fountains, two in the middle and one at each end.
 At one end is La Rotonde, at the Place du General de Gaulle, with its beautiful round fountain; at the other end is Place Forbin, with its small fountain and statue of King René I of Anjou.
 We stopped for some refreshments and to enjoy the sunny morning at a quaint café facing Place du General de Gaulle.

 And on the north side of Cours Mirabeau is the old town, where we enjoyed walking its narrow and irregular streets, ending up on Rue d’Italie, on which is the thirteenth century church of Saint Jean de Malte.